-The loan agreements provide for the borrowings to be secured by assignment of receivables and residual rights under the ECWPA as well as the pledge of the Company's shares.
+The loan agreements provide for the borrowings to be secured by assignment of receivables and residual rights under the ECWPA, as well as a pledge over the shares in the Company held by the Parent Company.
 Loan financial covenants include contribution of equity of at least 20% of the total project cost on the project commercial operation date and a debt service coverage ratio of 1.05:1 after that.
+At the reporting date, the Company is in compliance with above said customary covenants.

 The Company is required to set up a debt service reserve account to maintain a certain level of cash to service its debt for a period of six months.
-Certain related parties of the Company issued letters of credit in favor of the lenders of KD 17.14 million (2019: KD 17.62 million) to contribute to the amount required.
+Certain related parties of the Company issued letters of credit in favor of the lenders of KD 16.91 (2020: KD 17.14) million to contribute to the amount required.

-As at 31 December 2020, the Company has undrawn working capital facilities with a commercial bank in Kuwait amounting to KD 13.9 million (2019: KD 13.9 million).
+As at 31 December 2021, the Company has undrawn working capital facilities with a commercial bank in Kuwait amounting to KD 13.9 (2020: KD 13.9) million.